 The easiest way to do that is to apply the tape vertically first then horizontally.
 I used a 1” blue tape on this project.
 Don’t forget to keep the width of the tape in mind when you’re measuring.
 This way all your squares will be the same.

 Taping was the most time-consuming part of this project.
 I think it took me about 6 hours just to tape.
 UGH!
 Do not despair, after you have all the tape up it goes fast.

 Mix all your colors with 4 parts glaze to one part paint in separate bowls.
 Then randomly start rolling on a paint color to a square with a 6’ roller.
 Immediately start dabbing a wrinkled-up cotton rag onto the glaze mixture to remove some of the paint.
 This technique is called “Rag Off” The more you remove the lighter it will be.
-Keep applying different color paints to the squares until you done with the room.
-Remove the tape when your completely done.
+Keep applying different color paints to the squares until you are done with the room.
+Remove the tape when you are completely done.

 - Do one square at a time.